 Sunday: 5 - 8 p.m.

-Writers may schedule a 50 minute appointment in advance or drop-in for a shortened (20 minute) appointment.
+Writers may schedule a 50 minute session in advance

 Writing Center Policies

 The Writing Center’s policies are designed to best support the writers who utilize our services.
 The Writing Center is a space for learning, therefore, our policies are designed to ensure that writers experience sessions that will help them gain skills that they can apply on their own for long-term writing and communication practices in accordance with the university’s academic integrity standards.